 Sak yants are hand-poked tattoos made up of sacred scriptures arranged in geometrical designs.
 The designs include Buddhist psalms and spells written in Thai or the ancient Khmer or Lanna scripts.
 These Sak Yants are designed to protect against illnesses, physical harm and even bad luck.
 They’re also thought to be able to change personalities and the achievement of goals by improving your power, charisma and fortune.

 Genuine Sak Yants are only given by Buddhist monks or Ajarns, both of which are highly respected in Thailand.
 There are hundreds of different designs, each unique to the master who gives them.
 The most common designs are the three Master Yants which cover the majority of people’s desires; Hah Taew (five lines), Gao Yord (Buddha peaks) and the Paed Tidt (8 directions)

-Though temples throughout Thailand give Sak Yants, the spiritual home of the art form is here in Chiang Mai!
+Though temples throughout Thailand give Sak Yants, most see the spiritual home of the art form to be in Chiang Mai!
 You could arrange one for yourself, however, you could be waiting in line for hours with very little choice or explanation of what’s happening.

 Everything you’ll ever need to know about Sak Yants and how to get one during your time in Thailand.